zcattacz/PJON_wiki/Oversampling.md

 ![PJON Oversampling packet radio](http://www.gioblu.com/PJON/PJON-OverSampling-packet-radio-STX882-SRX882.jpg)

-The maximum detected range was experimented launching a balloon with a small payload containing the packet radio transmitting its position every minute.
+The maximum detected range was experimented with a small arduino home made packet radio transmitting its position every minute.
 The maximum range obtained was slightly more than 5 kilometers.
 Two couples of STX882 and SRX882 were used as transceivers.
 If you choose these modules, remember to set `HIGH` the pin `CS` on the receiver before starting reception.

 Using `OverSampling` physical layer, synchronous acknowledge can reduce the maximum range, on certain media, so if you detect reduced range performance in `HALF_DUPLEX` compared to a mono-directional or `SIMPLEX` communication, and you can do without `ACK`, configure the absence of it after the packet transmission:
 ```cpp